AngelGonzalezPrieto/ArithmeticMethodAGL/README.md

 The only prerequisite to run this script is to have installed a working `SageMath` engine.
 You can either install your local intepreter following [this instructions](https://doc.sagemath.org/html/en/installation/) or use an online interpreter as [CoCalc](https://cocalc.com/).

-Once started the `SageMath` interpreter, type
+To run the standalone version of this script, download the `ArithmeticMethodAGL.sage` source file.
+Once started the `SageMath` interpreter in the path of the file, type

     %run ArithmeticMethodAGL.sage